dorrin-sot/MobDev-HW01/README.md

 ###### Peyman Haji Mohammad 98170776
 ###### Yasin moosavi 98110351

-* Project is about doing the cash
+* project is about doing the cash